guidefari/here_hugo/content/note/turing-complete.md

 > [Turing’s explanation of his machine was meant as a theoretical construct and not really something to implement physically](https://erik-engheim.medium.com/turing-machines-for-dummies-81e8e25471b2)

-For the sake of illustration though, I've commonly seen Turing machines have the following 'physical' properties attributed to them:
+For the sake of illustration, a Turing machine is usually described as:

-- Infinite tape, divided into cells.
-Each can hold a symbol, or be blank for that matter.
+- A tape divided into cells, each holding a symbol or a blank value
-- A read/write head
+- A read/write head that can inspect and modify the current cell
-- State register
+- A state register that tracks the machine's current state
-- A finite table of rules
+- A finite table of rules that tells the machine what to do next

-Key properties of a Turing machine:
-- Conditional branching (if statements, go to)
-- ~~Infinite~~ Arbitrary amount of memory.
-"You must be able to get as much memory as the problem needs"
+The important computational ideas underneath that model are:

+- Arbitrary memory
+- Some way to branch based on the current situation (`if else`)
+- Some way to preserve and update state

 ## Why TypeScript counts